Hariiiy/Hariiiy/README.md

 <img src="image/Neon_Paradox_TitleBanner.png" width="720" />

-  >『"Gunfire, cybernetic augmentation, and an endless fight against a city overtaken by machines."』
+  >『"Gunfire, cybernetic augmentation, and an endless fight against a city overtaken by machines."』⠀⠀[Click to Open]

 </summary>